Powerlearnproject/se-assignment-day-2-git-and-github-Akinyi-02/README.md

 ## Explore the role of pull requests in the GitHub workflow.
 How do they facilitate code review and collaboration, and what are the typical steps involved in creating and merging a pull request?

+Role of Pull Requests
+•Code Review: Pull requests enable team members to review proposed changes before they are merged into the main branch.
+This helps in identifying bugs, improving code quality, and ensuring adherence to coding standards.

+•Discussion and Feedback: PRs provide a platform for discussion around the proposed changes.
+Team members can comment on specific lines of code, suggest improvements, and ask questions.

+•Change Documentation: PRs document the history of changes, making it easier to understand what modifications have been made and why.
+This is useful for tracking progress and maintaining a clear project history.

+•Integration Testing: PRs often trigger automated tests and checks to ensure that the proposed changes do not introduce new issues.
+This helps maintain the stability of the codebase.

+•Collaboration: By using PRs, multiple team members can contribute to the codebase without needing direct access to the main branch.
+This facilitates collaboration in open-source projects and teams.

+Steps in creating and merging pull requests;
+1)Create a Branch: Before creating a PR, you typically start by creating a new branch from the main branch 2)Make Changes: Implement your changes on the new branch and commit them.
+3)Push the Branch: Push the branch to the remote repository.
+4)Create the PR: Go to GitHub, navigate to the repository, and select the option to create a new pull request.
+5)Review and Discuss: Submit the PR and invite team members to review.

+Merging pull requests;

 ## Discuss the concept of "forking" a repository on GitHub.
 How does forking differ from cloning, and what are some scenarios where forking would be particularly useful?